Croatia Coastal Cruise

 You’ll have a transfer provided to you from the center of the inner harbor to the ship in Trogir, or you can make your way there by Uber.
 The transfer is likely to be scheduled for 1:00 PM, and will be confirmed as we get closer to the event.
 Cost to transfer on your own is estimated to be $40 per car or $70 for a van.

-Getting There: Arrive Split/Depart Dubrovnik
+Getting There: Arrive Dubrovnik/Depart Split

-TFlight schedules and fares are generally available to book 330 days in advance.
+Flight schedules and fares are generally available to book 330 days in advance.
 For a round trip fare, this must be 330 days from the return dates.

 As you search for flights, I recommend using Kayak.com and Google Flights to determine which airlines have competitive fares and reasonable schedules.
 Use these tools to search, but purchase your ticket directly from the carrier to avoid issues down the line.